aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcs-sink-prereq.md

 ---
-title: Configure GCP for a Google Cloud Storage sink connector
+title: Configure Google Cloud for a Google Cloud Storage sink connector
 ---

 You can sink data from Apache Kafka® to Google Cloud Storage via the dedicated Aiven connector.
-To do so, in the [GCP console](https://console.cloud.google.com/):
+To do so, in the [Google Cloud console](https://console.cloud.google.com/):

 1. Create a [Google Cloud Storage (GCS) bucket](https://console.cloud.google.com/storage/) where the data is going to be stored.